|

 • Can we identify spatial indicators and develop predictive models to forecast the synergistic impacts of climate risks and population implosion on health outcomes and regional resilience?

-Objectives and provisional programme of activities that the group would like to pursue over the period from June 2025 through December 2027 are as follows:
+Objectives and provisional program of activities that the group would like to pursue over the period from June 2025 through December 2027 are as follows:

 In-person workshops and online webinars (preferably twice per year):